JM-0723/Codeception-Test-Base/README.md

 3. Before running the test scripts, make sure to eun the selimum intance on another terminal -> Run this on terminal 'selenium-standalone start'

-4. Now your setup is complete you can now edit and run your test script via gitbash or on you favorit terminal.
+4. Now your setup is complete you can now edit and run your test script via gitbash or on you favorite terminal.

 ============================================================
 Sample Codeception commands to run for file creation :